 Where does this leaves us?
 The basic meta-analysis and trim-and-fill have a precision of ±0.12 around the estimated effect, and a bias of 0.27.
-PET-PEESE has a precision of ±0.32 around the true effect.
+PET-PEESE has a precision of ±0.32 around the true effect and a bias of zero.
 What should we do?
 This is a classical bias/variance trade-off problem.
 The authors solve it by using a root mean squared error metric.
 They find a RMSE score of 0.31 for the basic meta-analysis, 0.28 for the trim-and-fill approach and 0.22 for the PET-PEESE approach.
 So, PET-PEESE shows a clear improvement along the RMSE metric: the gains in term of bias are enough to compensate the losses of precision.

 What do I take out of this paper?